Pribilof Islands: Fur trade

 While oral traditions of the Aleut people maintain the islands were sparingly visited, "no ethnohistoric or archaeological evidence points to the use or occupation of the Pribilof Islands... by any native people before the Russian period in Alaska."
 The seasonal migrations of the northern fur seal became known by the Russians in the 1780s.
 Swimming north through the Aleutian Islands, the seals returned in the autumn with newly born pups.
 The unknown northern breeding grounds became a focus of Russian trappers.
 An employee of the Lebedev-Lastochkin Company, Gavriil Pribylov, sailed in 1786 to discover the location, after disobeying orders to retrieve company property in the Kurile Islands.
 The rookeries Pribylov visited held upwards of four million seals, for which they became famous.
-The islands became site to the LLC's first artel in what later became Russian America.
+The islands became the site of the LLC's first artel in what later became Russian America.

 With the creation of the Russian-American Company, a monopoly, Russian operations continued on the islands.
 Under the Alaska Purchase sovereignty was passed to the United States in 1867.
 From 1870 to 1890, the U.S. government leased them to the Alaska Commercial Company.
 From 1890 through 1910, the North American Commercial Company held the monopoly on seal-hunting there, but the industry shrank considerably owing to seal-hunting on the open sea.

 The North Pacific Fur Seal Convention of 1911 was signed by the United Kingdom, Japan, Russia, and the United States to restrict hunting in the area.
 Under the Fur Seal Act of 1966, hunting of the seals was forbidden in the Pribilofs, with the exception of subsistence hunting by native Aleuts.

-Ambrose Bierce suggested renaming the islands 'locus sigilli' ("Place of the Seal (emblem)") in his The Devil's Dictionary.
+Ambrose Bierce suggested that the island should adopt for its motto 'locus sigilli' ("Place of the Seal (emblem)") in his The Devil's Dictionary.

 A post office was established for the Pribilofs in 1948 at St. Paul, with Mrs. Ruth Anderson as postmistress.